jbc-cp/csc202-assignments/projects/4/ass4.md

 ```
+# Compute the result of the specified hash function on strings
+def hash_fn(s: str) -> int:
+  pass

 # Make a fresh hash table with the given size, containing no elements
 def make_hash(size: int) -> HashTable:
   pass